xincxiong/facial_keypoint_face_model/README.md

 # facial_keypoint
 The project is part of computer vision nano-degree  program of Udacity. to recognize faces and facial keypoints, such as the location of eyes, nose and mouth on a face.

+# face model
+In openface folder this project is to train a face model using tensorflow to build face recognition system.
+Draw on papers-- DeepFace and FaceNet.

 ***